How to get oil stains out of clothes and help remove grease

 Put a small amount of liquid dishwashing detergent on the stain and allow it to soak for about 10 minutes.
 Rinse the dishwashing detergent from the garment completely before putting it in the washing machine.

 Line dry the garment.
 Never machine dry a garment when you are trying to remove a stain.
-If the stain is not fully removed, the heat from the dryer will set the stain, making it much more difficult to clean.
+If the stain has not been fully removed, the heat from the dryer can set the stain, making it much more difficult to clean.

 Whirlpool® Dryers